Visitor Center FAQ

 How far are you from campus?

 The Lab of Ornithology is just 4 miles from the Cornell University campus.
-The Lab provides a campus shuttle and there is a TCAT bus.
+During the academic year, the Lab provides a weekday campus shuttle for Cornell staff and students.
+Visitors can take the TCAT bus.
 Here’s full information for both options.

 Where should we stay when visiting the Lab?